linux4sam/egt/docs/src/eclipse.md

 @section eclipse_host_libegt Build libegt on Host Machine

-This sections describes how to build a standalone EGT library and its examples on host machine in Eclipse using Autotools.
-To fetch the Source from Git repository refer section @ref started_fetching
+This sections describes how to build a standalone EGT library and its examples on the host machine in Eclipse using Autotools.
+To fetch the Source from the Git repository, refer to section @ref started_fetching.

 Create a new CPP Project using File-> New -> Project.
-In New Project window, Expand C/C++ and Select C/C++ Project then Click Next
+In the New Project window, expand C/C++ and select C/C++ Project, then click Next.

 @imageSize{eclipse_new_cpp_project.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_new_cpp_project.png "Create new cpp project"
 @image latex eclipse/eclipse_new_cpp_project.png "Create new cpp project"

-In the New C/C++ Project window, Select C++ Managed Builds and Click Next.
+In the New C/C++ Project window, select C++ Managed Builds and click Next.

 @imageSize{eclipse_new_cpp_project_template.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_new_cpp_project_template.png "Select C++ Managed Builds"